ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 3. Run :code:`pre-commit install`

 That's it!
 Now when you make a commit, the pre-commit hooks will all be run correctly, as explained above.

+**Round Up**

+This should have hopefully given you a good understanding of how to get things properly set up.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!